 Arsić is currently working on two book projects.
 The first, Dust Archive: Melville’s Poetics of Matter focuses on images of the elemental, vegetal and animal that traverse his work as a means of investigating how he imagined the capacity of matter to move and transform.
-In Melville not only different forms of life, but also elements enter into strange assemblages: moss grows on animals, vegetation turns out to be made of stones, metal glitters on the feet of tortoises, dogs host humans, and lizards hiss with divine anger.
-Dust Archive reads such strange taxonomies against the backdrop of contemporary American science, cosmologies of the Pacific islands and a series of ethnographic narratives of African religions and customs known to Melville, to chart how their divergent accounts of matter gave rise to his stories of metamorphosis and conjuration, with complex political consequences.
-The second book project, tentatively entitled Being Scattered: the Happiness of Emily Dickinson’s Late Poetry, analyzes Dickinson’s late writings - fragments, poems, letters - to examine what deletion, dispersion and incompletion can tell us about the lyric.
-Concentrating on the question of the Dickinson archive - destroyed, mutilated or heavily edited - the book will propose a theory of the archive in terms of its production of the lyric.
+In Melville, not only different forms of life, but also elements enter into strange assemblages: moss grows on animals, vegetation turns out to be made of stones, metal glitters on the feet of tortoises, dogs host humans, and lizards hiss with divine anger.
+Dust Archive reads such strange taxonomies against the backdrop of contemporary American science, cosmologies of the Pacific islands, and a series of ethnographic narratives of African religions and customs known to Melville, to chart how their divergent accounts of matter gave rise to his stories of metamorphosis and conjuration, with complex political consequences.
+The second book project, Butterfly Tropics: Emily Dickinson, The Archive and The Lyric,investigates Dickinson’s obsession with transmutation and invisible continuities among discrete bodies promised by entomological life forms, to raise the question of how such a preoccupation governs her understanding of the poetic form, as well as what it does for her manner of archiving poetry in fascicles, sets, envelopes, letters or, simply, boxes and chest drawers.